lolomokakus/LHAudio/README.md

 - Magic number (again)

 ### Magic number
 LHAudio's magic number is simply 256 bytes containing the numbers 255 to 0.
 This is very large for a magic number, and the reason for that is that because of our design, the data **can not contain the magic number**.
-Originally we were planning to use the numbers `0 255 0 255` as a magic number, but when we tested the program with a PNG image, we discovered the image contained this this number multiple times.
+Originally we were planning to use the numbers `0 255 0 255` as a magic number, but when we tested the program with a PNG image, we discovered the image contained this number multiple times.

 ### Limitations
 Apart from the previously mentioned limitations of the magic number, there are a number of other limitations of our format: